4n6strider/Povlsomware/README.md

 ![alt text](https://raw.githubusercontent.com/povlteksttv/Povlsomware/master/img/execute-assembly.PNG?raw=true)

-The perfect thing about this, is that Povlsomware.exe is not uploaded on the victim-PC, but is executed directly in memory.
+Povlsomware.exe is not uploaded on the victim-PC, but is executed directly in memory.

 More than that, Povlsomware is programmed to communicate back to the Cobaltstrike Teamserver, which files have been encrypted in the process.
 If the decryption password is entered, Povlsomware will communicate the decrypted files.

 ![alt text](https://raw.githubusercontent.com/povlteksttv/Povlsomware/master/img/output.PNG?raw=true)

+## New feature
+The password is now stored in a char[] instead of a string.
+Alt+tab and the Windows keys are now disabled when launched.